Vitor Zimmerer

 I developed computerized methods for language analysis, using corpus-based methods and a usage-based framework.

 I received a MA from the Heinrich-Heine-University Düsseldorf and a PhD from the University of Sheffield.
-My previous post was at the University of Reading.

 @UCL